-The Company has sold its main asset, the Zara Project, which was located in Eritrea.
-The Company continues to maintain two exploration projects in Eritrea, however these are still in early exploration phase.
-Therefore the Company's activities in Eritrea are subject to sovereign risks, which may impede the Company's activities in relation to those projects or result in the impairment or loss of part or all of the Company's interest in the properties.
+In the second half of 2012, the Company sold its main asset, the Zara Project, which was located in Eritrea.
+The Company continues to maintain one exploration project in Eritrea, however it is still in early exploration phase.
+Therefore the Company's activities in Eritrea may be subject to sovereign risks, which may impede the Company's activities in relation to this project or result in the impairment or loss of part or all of the Company's interest in the properties.
 These risks and uncertainties vary from time to time and include such matters as terrorism; hostage taking; military repression; extreme fluctuations in currency exchange rates; high rates of inflation; labor unrest; the risks of war or civil unrest; expropriation and nationalization; renegotiation or nullification of existing concessions, licenses, permits and contracts; illegal mining; changes in taxation policies; restrictions on foreign exchange and repatriation; and changing political conditions, currency controls and governmental regulations that favour or require the awarding of contracts to local contractors or require foreign contractors to employ citizens of, or purchase supplies from, a particular jurisdiction.